ARBORproject/arborproject.github.io/README.md

 ### A note on authorship

 Our hope is that this project will catalyze multiple "classic" conference papers and collaborations.
-We advocate a fair, generous attitude toward authorship, as described in [CREDIT.md](https://github.com/ArborProject/arborproject.github.io/blob/main/CREDIT.md) for more information.
+We advocate a fair, generous attitude toward authorship; see [CREDIT.md](https://github.com/ArborProject/arborproject.github.io/blob/main/CREDIT.md) for more information.